-In budgeting for operations, the College strives to under-forecast revenues and overforecast expenditures, and this practice is reflected in the variances from budget as noted in each fund.
+In budgeting for operations, the College strives to under-forecast revenues and over-forecast expenditures, and this practice is reflected in the variances from budget as noted in each fund.
 While the expenditure budgets may seem extravagant in some cases, the College spending is limited by the published budget.
 In a year when unexpected revenue becomes available and opportunities present themselves, the College needs the flexibility to react.
-FY2011 is a perfect example as the College had the means to purchase and renovate a facility for additional dorm space.